As it is with so many matters in life, power is the ultimate issue when it comes to creating sustainable, resilient communities.

 This is not an easy matter for us to address, especially as it’s typically understood as a question not simply of power, as such, but rather, of power-over, of possessing the sufficient force (economic, social, legal -- or simply raw, naked force) to impose our will on life and our circumstances to get what we want.

 Down through the years, power has been viewed and practiced as a one-up/one-down configuration, an arrangement that is intended to dominate and control.
 This invariably has resulted in an adversarial, exploitive and abusive relationship that benefits one at the expense of another.
-The essence of political power, it is a zero sum scenario, the core of the most basic relationships of our civilization: man over woman, rich over poor, white over black, and so on.
-Power-over is the way our world has run.

 Unfortunately, it has also been the way that people have attempted to correct and change these relationships, to triumph in the us vs them game.
 Notwithstanding our better instincts, human beings invariably (and understandably) conclude that, in order to cease being one-down, we must become one-up, instead.
 In an either/or, political world, we believe, there is no other choice.